 5. Tell us about a specific building, which urgently needs restoration and reinforcement activities.

 There are thousands of valuable old buildings in Bulgaria, which urgently need restoration works.
 During the course, we have examined buildings, located in the old town of Plovdiv – one of the cultural capitals of Europe for 2019 and I would say, that even here, many of the houses are endangered and need restoration.

 6. Why did you decide to donate all your projects?
 What do you think the owners of these valuable, but endangered old buildings should do in order to realize your projects?

 Yes, my colleagues and I decided to donate all our restoration projects to the Plovdiv municipality, or in case the buildings are private properties – to their owners.
-We really hope that all our recommendations will be taken on serious and that the proprietors will take all necessary actions in order to conserve the houses and prevent further destruction.
+We really hope that all our recommendations will be taken on seriously and that the proprietors will take all necessary actions in order to conserve the houses and prevent further destruction.
 The owners need to realize that even if their property is in poor condition, there are specialists, qualified enough to bring it back to life and that an old building could be much more valuable and attractive than a new-build house.
-I am saying this because it is common in our country old buildings in poor condition to be destroyed and new buildings to be built on their place.
+I am saying this because it is common in our country old buildings in poor conditions to be destroyed and new buildings to be built in their place.
 Yes, in most cases it is more profitable to build a new house than to renovate an old one, but this is a wrong approach, because this way, we are destroying our architectural heritage.

 Every old building is valuable, because of the history, which it keeps, and it is our duty to reveal, expose and protect this history.
 Bulgaria has more than 1300 years of history.
 It is located on the crossroads between Europe and Asia and that’s why the Bulgarian history, culture, and architecture, combine elements and influences of other, different cultures.
 We are very, very lucky to live in such a rich and beautiful country!

-photos by Martin Evlogiev
+Photos by Martin Evlogiev